- EDUCATIONAL PROGRAMS

 In an effort to prevent sex crimes and victimization associated with those crimes, the university educates the student community about sexual assaults and date rape through mandatory freshman orientations each fall (See the Lincoln University Sexual Assault Bill of RightsThe Lincoln University Police Department also offers sexual assault education and information programs to university students and employees upon request.

 Literature on date rape education, risk reduction and university response is available through the Police Department and through the Student Health Center.
-Student Health also sponsors various rape awareness programs and Drug/Alcohol Awareness/Prevention throughout the year on an as needed basis.
-The Campus Counselor works in Student Health Services.
+Student Health, Residential Life, and Student Activities also sponsors various rape awareness and prevention programs throughout the year on an as needed basis.
+Lincoln University also provides counseling services located at Student Health Services center.

 The first priority of a victim of sexual assault is to get to a place of safety, then to obtain necessary medical equipment.
 The Lincoln University Police Department strongly advocates that a victim of sexual assault report the incident in a timely manner.
 Time is a critical factor for evidence collection and preservation.
 An assault should be reported directly to a University Police Officer, the Student Health Center, the Vice President for Student Affairs, the Director of Student Housing, if applicable, the director of a student’s residence hall.

 Choosing whether to report a rape or assault is a victim’s right and option.
 To report the incident to authorities, a victim should:

 · Contact the Lincoln University Police Department at 573-681-5555 or by dialing 911 or by use of any red campus emergency phone.

 Prior to a medical/legal exam victims of rape or assault should not: